Authentication Guide

 Historically, API tokens and secrets referred to workflow_token and workflow_secret.
 As part of Alloy's initiative to introduce account-level API keys, this is changing.

 If you have migrated to the new API Key Settings page, token and secret will now refer to the new API token and secret.
+If you have not migrated yet, continue using workflow_token and workflow_secret.

 Basic HTTP Authentication